maxpilling/curriculum_learning/README.md

 Only used initially, so may not be fully working.

+* Install SC2.
+If installed to a non-standard location set the `$SC2PATH` environment variable to point to the install location.
+    * An example of the install and setting this variable is in the `Singularity` install file.
 * Install [poetry](https://github.com/sdispater/poetry) with `pip install poetry`.
 * Once installed, use `poetry install`.
 This will create a virtualenv and install all needed packages into it.